 Do you need financing to build a house?
+Are you a Costa Rican citizen or resident?
 Then talk to your banker first before you start looking at property.
 Get pre-approved for a mortgage before you go any further.
 Once you’re pre-approved, you can start shopping for land.

 Book a meeting with one of our expert agents in the area you are interested in.
 Take into account the availability of the utilities.
 Look at properties you can afford, so you can build a house that is within budget.

 Get a water letter as well as the zoning from the municipal engineering department before you purchase.
 Also, check for any restrictions.
 Get soil samples to see if you need soil replacement or not.

 Once you have an accepted offer, find yourself a closing attorney.
 Make sure your attorney does a complete title search and double-check on the requirements for a permit to build a house.
 Then close, so you can start the permitting process.